Arjunkhera/Notes/programming/java/notes.md

 - We can make immutable objects, fancy way of saying values are final and cannot be changed once assigned.
 A good example is String class from java.lang
 - Use of toString for classes can lead to stack overflow if their is circular reference.
 Be carefu about using classes in toString or remove toString from one of the classes being referenced.

+## Constants

+- Java uses the final keyword
+- Uninitialised final variables cannot be used for printing.
+They need to be initialised first
+- Unlike C++, you can declare first, and initialise later.
+But you can only initialise once

 ## Access Modifiers

 **Class**